Lives in Cloverdale, Saanich near Rutledge Park with his partner Stephanie.

 A volunteer member of the board of the Greater Victoria Placemaking Network.

 Has helped set up dozens of little free libraries across the region.

-Works as a debate coach, coaching speech and debate across Vancouver Island.
+Volunteers as a debate coach, coaching speech and debate across Vancouver Island.

 Has a PhD in politics and international studies from the University of Cambridge, and two BAs from the University of Calgary (political science and international relations).

 Runs his own research consultancy, The Idea Tree, where he conducts issue research for environmental organizations.

 An expert in illegal fishing and the strategic use of international law by non-state actors.

 A proud New Democrat, and president of the Saanich-Gulf Islands NDP riding association.

 A dedicated environmentalist, he co-founded OceansAsia, a marine conservation organization dedicated to combating illegal fishing and wildlife crime.